 Smiling is one of the most beautiful features in all of us.
-Sadly, some people don’t like their smile because of their crooked teeth, a stained tooth or a gummy smile.
+Sadly, some people don’t like their smile because of their crooked teeth, stained tooth, or gummy smile.
 Any of these or other dental problems have a solution, especially if you know where to get the right dental treatment.

-A gummy smile for example, happens when the upper teeth are overshadowed by excessive gum tissue, but this can be solved by removing the excess of gum tissue to create a more aesthetically pleasing appearance.
+A gummy smile, for example, happens when the upper teeth are overshadowed by excessive gum tissue, but this can be solved by removing the excess gum tissue to create a more aesthetically pleasing appearance.
 This surgical procedure is known as crown lengthening.

 What Is Crown Lengthening?

-Like we said previously, crown lengthening is used to increase the teeth length and to expose sufficient quantity of healthy dental structure to treat caries and dental fractures.
+As we said previously, crown lengthening increases the teeth' length and exposes a sufficient quantity of healthy dental structures to treat caries and dental fractures.